iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/overview.md

 !!! tip "Dear Iter8 community"

     Community examples may become outdated.
 If you find that something is not working, lend a helping hand and fix it in a PR.
-More examples are very welcome.
-Please submit a PR for yours.
+More examples are always welcome.

 ***